JoonasBjork/packetParser/README.md

   - [x] Basic parsing
   - [ ] Support for fragments
   - [ ] Support for IPv6
+  - [ ] Support for creating IP datagrams
 - [ ] Full implementation of TCP parsing
   - [x] Basic parsing
   - [ ] Support for options
 - [ ] Implementation for basic TCP functionality
+  - [ ] First response to the original sender of the request
   - [ ] Different TCP states
 - [ ] Unit tests for functions